Moving Cost Calculator

 When to book movers for the best price

-Saturdays carry a premium of roughly 10 to 15 percent at most local carriers.
+Saturdays carry a premium at most local carriers and book out first.
 Tuesdays and Wednesdays are the cheapest weekdays.

-Lease cycles drive a sharp spike in the last three days and first two days of every month.
-December is the cheapest month overall; January is the second cheapest.
+Lease cycles drive a sharp spike in the last days and first days of every month.
+Mid-month dates are easier to book and cheaper to buy.

 State-by-state moving cost differences